chesnokoff/jSymbolic/README.md

 - All file or directory paths specified in command line arguments must either be absolute or relative to the directory containing the jSymbolic.jar file.
-- All recursive directory searches for symbolic files will only return files that have valid .mid, .midi or .mei extensions (with any mix of upper-case or lower-case letters).
+- All recursive directory searches for symbolic files will only return files that have valid .mid, .midi or extensions (with any mix of upper-case or lower-case letters).
 - Errors that occur during batch processing of multiple files will be logged to the terminal.
 Processing of other files will not be interrupted..
-- jSymbolic can currently process the following kinds of symbolic music files: MIDI files and MEI files.
+- jSymbolic can currently process the following kinds of symbolic music files: MIDI files.
 Any files that cannot be parsed by jSymbolic will cause an error message to be generated.
-- If an MEI-specific feature (e.g. Number of Grace Notes) is set to be extracted, then it will only be extracted from MEI files.
-It will be ignored by other files, such as MIDI files.

 ### USING THE JSYMBOLIC GUI